j256/simplezip/README.md

 ## Reading a Zip Files

-Here's some simple code that runs through all of the Zip-file parts.  `input` could be a `File`, file path, or an `InputStream`.
+The following code runs through all of the Zip-file parts.  `input` could be a `File`, file path, or an `InputStream`.

 	ZipFileInput zipInput = new ZipFileInput(input);
 	// readFileHeader() will return null when no more files to read